OUTA calls on government to extend driver's licence renewals from 5 to 10 years

 • Maximum period required before renewal of the driver’s license.

-• Methods available to renew the driver’s license.
+• Methods available to renew the driver’s licence.

 • Concessions made and to be improved for pregnant and disabled drivers.